 - the essential oil, which guarantees its fragrance,

-- the base, consisting of a mixture of powders of vegetable origin, has a “cohesive and combustive” function, that is, it allows the incense to burn on the stick.
+- the base, consisting of a mixture of powders of vegetable origin, has a “cohesive and combustive” function, allowing the incense to burn on the stick.

-In the best of cases, therefore, the toxicity comes from the simple combustion of the base, which often makes up the majority of the stick!
+In the best of cases, therefore, the toxicity comes from the simple combustion of the base, which often makes up most of the stick!

 Do natural incenses exist?

 Absolutely!
-You need to make sure you recognize them and you rely on high-quality brands providing organic incenses made up of natural ingredients, with a natural production process.
+You need to make sure you recognize them and rely on high-quality brands providing organic incense made of natural ingredients with a natural production process.

 The incenses in resins and grains

-A solution exists, but it is nothing innovative: it is simply a matter of using a pure product, which has not undergone any transformations that require the addition of chemicals.
+A solution exists, but it is nothing innovative: it is simply a matter of using a pure product, which has not undergone any transformations that require adding chemicals.

 Quality incense is marketed in resins and grains, and more rarely in cones.
 Incenses like these are the most used by those who practice aromatherapy and by those who use them in the professional field, such as wellness centers.